MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-faq.md

 ## Where do I get started with Power BI?

-The following resources are available to help get your started:
+The following resources are available to help get you started:

 * [Power BI Blog](http://blogs.msdn.com/b/powerbi/)
 * [Webinars](../webinars.md)